 Country-Based Pooled Funds (CBPFs) are managed by OCHA and made available to national and international Non-Governmental Organisations (NGOs), the Red Cross and Red Crescent Movement and UN agencies.
-Given the importance of broadening partnership in order to reach people in need in the most underserved areas; the YHF prioritises the allocation of funds to NGOs.
+Given the importance of broadening partnership in order to reach people in need in the most underserved areas; the YHF prioritizes the allocation of funds to NGOs.
 The YHF also supports national NGOs with a view to enhance their capacities, as most of these organisations have better access to people in need in hard-to-reach areas.

-Additional information and resources on Country Based Pooled Funds can be found here.
+Additional information and resources on Country-Based Pooled Funds can be found here.